JuliBoii/learning-multithreading/ModernCPP/Notes.md

 ### Some Terminology
 #### lvalue and rvalue before C++

-- A value can either be an lvalue or an rvalue
+- A value can either be a lvalue or a rvalue
-- An lvalue may appear on the left of an assignment
+- A lvalue may appear on the left of an assignment
-- An rvalue can only appear on the right
+- A rvalue can only appear on the right
 ```c++
 x = 2;      // x is an lvalue, 2 is an rvalue
 2 = x;      // Not legal C